dzcmr/CISSP-Study-Guide/D7 - Security Operations.md

 * Read-through/tabletop
 * Walkthrough
 * Simulation
-* Parallel - test recovery of critical processing components at an alternate computing facility and recovery of system
+* Parallel relocates employees but does not shut down operations at primary site. test recovery of critical processing components at an alternate computing facility and recovery of system
 * Full interruption - what to do if businesses is completely interrupted

 ### Participate in Business Continuity (BC) planning and exercises